 Greg Newton is a modern-day master craftsman reimagining the automotive restoration industry.
-His bespoke approach restoring classic sports cars is reflected in thirty years of dedicated passion.
-Time is the essential element in tailored specialisation and three decades of experience can be seen in the detail and attention layered into every project.
+His bespoke approach restoring classic sports cars is reflected in thirty-five years of dedicated passion.
+Time is the essential element in tailored specialisation and decades of experience can be seen in the detail and attention layered into every project.

 From humble beginnings working as an apprentice panel beater coach-builder, Greg’s unique talent and skills were immediately recognised by the head of the Automotive College.
 Their keen eye was rewarded as Greg realised second place in the state competition within his second year of apprenticeship.
 Under the watchful tutelage of Walter Mahoney, the Head of the Automotive College, extra attention was bestowed upon Greg.
 Thus, began a labour of love honing his expertise, skills and natural flair for car restoration.
 He devoted his attention to metal finishing and panel fabrication mastering the traditional tools and machinery that was used decades before to shape metal.
 His natural talent was distinguished in the National Workskill Challenge winning both regional and state finals.

 His preparation for the National Title of Australia paid off when he won at the 1995 Trade Expo in Sydney.
 This new status opened the doors to represent Australia in the highly coveted World Workskill Olympics in Lyon, France where he finished in the top two percent.
 As a renowned authority in his field a prominent career pursued.
-Greg’s focus on Jag E-Type restorations extended his skills in pattern making, fabrication, metal shaping and body shell construction in both steel and aluminium.
+Greg’s focus on Jaguar E-Type restorations extended his skills in pattern making, fabrication, metal shaping and body shell construction in both steel and aluminium.
 He specialised in hand fabricating brand new body shells using time-honoured traditional methods including, English wheeling, swaging, folding, guillotine and shearing, spot welding, gas welding and lead loading, assembly, metal polishing and paintwork.